anvilresearch/connect-docs/server.md

 }
 ```

-To enable local password authentication, add a `password` property to the `providers` object with a value of `true`.
+To enable password authentication, add a `password` property to the `providers` object with a value of `true`.
+When set to true, `password` _requires_ login with username/password combination for the given providers every time they sign in.
+If set to `false`, the user will be able to sign in without authenticating with via username/password with the provider if as they are externally logged into that provider already.

 ```json
 {